On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: The Wills functional of sections of centrally symmetric convex bodies in John's position

 In this section we will use the method developed in Section \ref{sec:Parseval} in order to give an upper bound for the Wills functional of sections of centrally symmetric convex bodies in John's position.
-We will also show that from such upper bound, one can recover the upper bound for the volume of sections provided by \eqref{eq:UpperBoundVolumePreBall} and the upper bound for the mean width of sections provided in the proof of \cite[Theorem 1.5]{AB}.
+We will also show that from such upper bound, one can recover the upper bound for the volume of sections provided by Theorem \ref{thm:UpperBoundVolume} and the upper bound for the mean width of sections given in Theorem \ref{thm:SectionsSymmetricJohn}.

 We first carry out some preliminary work towards the results of this section, starting with the following lemma. \begin{lemma} Let $\alpha>0$ and $f:\R\to\R$ be the function